 Rethinking Plastic Packaging

-We’re reducing plastic waste by using less plastic, better plastic or no plastic at all – and calling for a fast transition to a circular economy.
+We are reducing plastic waste by using less plastic, better plastic or no plastic at all – and calling for a fast transition to a circular economy.

 Less plastic: Cutting down how much plastic we use in the first place through lighter designs, reuse and refill formats, and concentrated products which use less packaging.

-Better plastic: making sure the plastic we use is designed to be recycled and that our products use recycled plastic.
+Better plastic: Making sure the plastic we use is designed to be recycled and that our products use recycled plastic.

 No plastic: Using refill stations and formats to cut out new plastic completely and switching to alternative packaging materials such as paper, glass or aluminium.